Beating classical heuristics for the binary paint shop problem with the quantum approximate optimization algorithm: The binary paint shop problem

 In \cite{Streif_2020} it was shown how to calculate close-to-optimal QAOA parameters using a classical computer $\left\{\beta_i^\mathrm{tree}, \gamma_i^\mathrm{tree}\right\}$ for various levels $p$, and problem classes represented by graphs with fixed degree and uniform coupling strengths, $J_{ij}=const.$.
 For the NISQ era, where typically $p$ is small, this method circumvents optimizing the variational parameters $\left\{\beta_i, \gamma_i\right\}$ of the QAOA ansatz state for each instance independently, and thus reduces the total QPU time used.
 In this section, we show that the binary paint shop instances represent graphs of fixed and average degree $4$ and coupling strengths $J_{ij}=\pm 1$ (both for $N\rightarrow\infty$).
 As this method originally was proposed for the case $J_{ij}=J$ only, we prove in Appendix \ref{app:tree-qaoa} that the method also works if $|J_{ij}|=const.$.
 In the following we argue that the BPSP is a perfect fit for parameters calculated using this method.

 \paragraph{Average degree} In the construction of the problem Hamiltonian, cf. Sec.~\ref{sec:mapping_to_spins}, we add an interaction between two qubits if the corresponding cars are adjacent.
 As each car only appears $2$ times, each car has maximal $4$ distinct neighbors.
 It follows that the nodes in the graph $G$ representing the spin system also have maximal degree of $4$.
 The degree is only smaller than $4$ for the node representing the first or the last car in the sequence, or if the car is adjacent to the same car twice.
-In Fig.~(\ref{fig:average_degree}), we show that the average degree of the graph is converging to $4$ from below and becomes effectively $4$-regular when $n\rightarrow\infty$.
+In Fig.~\ref{fig:coupling_prob_and_average_degree}(a), we show that the average degree of the graph is converging to $4$ from below and becomes effectively $4$-regular when $n\rightarrow\infty$.

-\paragraph{Coupling strengths $J_{ij}$} From the construction of the Ising Hamiltonian, we also know that the interaction values $J_{ij}$ are integers and given by $\{-2,-1,1,2\}$.
+\paragraph{Coupling strengths $J_{ij}$} From the construction of the Ising Hamiltonian, we also know that the interaction values $J_{ij}$ are integers and given by $\{-2,-1,1\}$.
 In Appendix~\ref{app:coupling_strengs}, we show that the distribution of interaction values $P(J_{ij})$ converges to a distribution with $P(J_{ij}=-1)=\frac{2}{3}$ and $P(J_{ij}=1)=\frac{1}{3}$, when $n\rightarrow\infty$.
 This means that the probability of a ferromagnetic coupling is twice as big as for an anti-ferromagnetic coupling and that coupling strengths $|J_{ij}|=2$ are suppressed in the infinite size limit.
+We note however that the coupling strengths $J_{ij}$ are not independent from each other.